tha7556/Tyler-Atkinson-Rest-API/README.md

    - POST {site}/salesman/annealing/ = Returns the shortest route between all cities, calculated with Simulated Annealing

 <b>Matrix Operations:</b> <i>source: </i>[Matrices](https://github.com/tha7556/Matrices "Matrices Source")
+  - GET {site}/matrix/identity/{width} = Gets the identity Matrix with the given width
 <br/><br/>Each of the following take an array of exactly 2 matrices of doubles.
 The format is shown below in a JSON
 ```JSON
 [